andreasxp/poly/README.md

 Poly is a single-header library.
 You can download the latest release [here](https://github.com/andreasxp/poly/releases).
 To use `poly`, your compiler must be up to ISO C++11 standard.
 ## Usage
 This section contains only a basic explanation.
-For a more complete documentation, refer [here](#documentation)
+For a more complete documentation, refer [here](#documentation).
 #### Include header:
 ```c++
 #include "poly.hpp"